Effective Treatment of Feline Hyperthyroidism with I-131

 Is I-131 treatment safe?

-Screening for other non thyroid-related diseases (i.e., renal and heart disease) is important prior to beginning I-131 therapy.
-Blood work, including a complete blood count, chemistry, and thyroid levels, should be performed within a month of treatment.
-Radiographs (X-rays) of the chest should also be done to evaluate the heart and lungs.
-Cardiac evaluation with an echocardiogram is also recommended.
+Screening for other non thyroid-related diseases (i.e., renaland heart disease) is important prior to beginning I-131 therapy.
+Blood work, including a complete blood count, chemistry, urinalysis, and thyroid levels, should be performed within a month of treatment.
+Other required tests include radiographs (X-rays) of the chest to evaluate the heart and lungs, an abdominal ultrasound, and an echocardiogram.
 If all screening tests are normal, then your cat is a suitable candidate for I-131 therapy.
 In preparation for treatment, your cat will need to stop taking tapazole for 10–14 days beforehand.

 Will I be exposed to radiation?

 The dose of I-131 used for feline hyperthyroidism is very small.
 People and other animals in the household are at a very low risk from radiation.
-Cats will not be discharged until they reach an acceptable low level of radioactivity.
+Cats will not be discharged until they reach an acceptable low leve lof radioactivity.
 However, there will be a low level of radioactivity for approximately 80 days post treatment.
 We will give you a list of guidelines upon your cat’s discharge from the hospital to help minimize your family’s exposure.
 These guidelines include not sleeping with your cat, washing your hands after touching your pet, and wearing plastic gloves when changing the litter.
-Since radioactive iodine is excreted in the cat’s urine, waste from your cat’s litter box should be bagged separately from the normal household trash for approximately two weeks after your pet’s discharge from the hospital.
+Since radioactive iodine is excreted in the cat’s urine and stool, waste from your cat’s litter box should be bagged separately from the normal household trash for approximately two weeks after your pet’s discharge from the hospital.
 After this time period, the litter can be disposed of with the regular household trash if you choose.
-Pregnant women and children under the age of 18 should not be in contact with the family cat during this period.
+Pregnant women and children under the age of 18 should not be in contact with the family cat for one month.

 Can my cat receive other procedures during this hospital stay?